UDN

 ReflectionVector

-ReflectonVector is similar in spirit to CameraVector.
-The output of a ReflectionVector is the camera direction reflected across the surface normal.
+The ReflectionVector expression is similar in spirit to CameraVector, but it outputs a three-channel vector value representing the camera direction reflected across the surface normal.

 Example Usage: ReflectionVector is commonly used in environment maps, where the x/y components of the reflection vector are used as UVs into a cubemap texture.